SRIRAM-SUDHA/concepts/Life Skills/Listening and Active Communication.md

 ## 2. Reflective Listening

-Reflective listening is a part of active listening but with more focus on emotions, mirroring and confirming the message.

 ### Question 2
 **According to Fisher's model, what are the key points of Reflective Listening?
 (In simple English)**